 North Saskatchewan River Valley

 Central Park ain’t got nuttin’ on Edmonton’s North Saskatchewan River Valley.
 This stunning ribbon of urban parkland, snaking around the banks of its namesake river.
 And with over 18,000 acres of greenspace, it’s the largest part of its kind in North America.
 (Take that NYC!)

 As you’d imagine with its immense size, the opportunities for exploration are nearly endless.
 There’s over 150 kilometres of trails within the parkland for your walking, hiking, or mountain biking pleasure.

 If there’s any place to unwind from your Edmonton sightseeing adventures, it’s at North Saskatchewan River Valley.

 Art Gallery of Alberta

 Before you even step into the Art Gallery of Alberta, you’ll be enchanted by its unique architectural design, standing out as one of Edmonton’s most recognizable buildings and one of the coolest things to see in Edmonton.

-Although the gallery has stood on its current Churchill Square site since 1969, the ambitious redesign project demolished much of the original Brutalist-style building, replacing it with a shimming zinc and glass exterior that represents the city’s main river and the aurora borealis (Northern lights).
+Although this Edmonton art gallery has stood on its current Churchill Square site since 1969, the ambitious redesign project demolished much of the original Brutalist-style building, replacing it with a shimming zinc and glass exterior that represents the city’s main river and the aurora borealis (Northern lights).

 Inside the Art Gallery of Alberta, you’ll discover a collection of over 6,000 works of art.
 Featured within are works from prominent Albertan, Canadian, and international artists.

 Besides the collection itself, the art gallery puts on a series of drop-in workshops and is home to a popular restaurant, Zinc, serving innovative local cuisine inspired by the province.

 Visit on a Tuesday between 11:00am and 5:00pm to take advantage of the pay-what-you-may-day.
 The suggested donation is $5.

 West Edmonton Mall

 All it takes is one glance to know that the West Edmonton Mall is not your every day Canadian shopping complex.
 This gigantic mall—the largest in North America actually!—offers not just an unforgettable retail experience but a whole host of entertainment options that seats it among the top family-friendly activities in Edmonton.

 The mall is carved into various themed streets, each having their own look & feel.
 Some of the most interesting include Europa Boulevard, Bourbon Street and Chinatown.